abhiram-s2002/racer/TERMS_OF_SERVICE.md

 ### 6.3 Data Processing
 By using our service, you consent to the processing of your personal data as described in our Privacy Policy and for the purposes outlined in these Terms.
 We process your data based on legitimate interests, contractual necessity, and legal obligations.

+### 6.4 Moderation and Administrative Actions
+To maintain a safe marketplace, we may review, edit, restrict, or remove content or profile elements (including usernames, avatars, bios, listings, and requests) that violate these Terms, our policies, or applicable law.
+We may also assign temporary placeholders or require changes to non-compliant usernames.

 ## 7. Intellectual Property